 - Craft Knife

-Prepare your sunglasses by covering the lenses with masking tape – layer pieces of tape over the lenses and then trim off the excess around the lenses using the craft knife.
+First, you need to prep your sunglasses by covering the lenses with masking tape.
+To do this, simply layer pieces of tape over the lenses and then trim off the excess tape around the lenses using your craft knife.

 Then, repeat the process so the back sides of the lenses are covered as well.
 When that’s done, you are all ready to marble!